Josephson diode and spin-valve effects on the surface of altermagnet CrSb: Discussion

 The Josephson diode effect typically accompanies Josephson spin-valve behavior~\cite{infgt,JDE,aunite}, it can arise in superconductors hosting finite-momentum Cooper pairing~\cite{fmcp1,JDE,aunite}, which can be favorable in altermagnets under certain conditions~\cite{proxi2,AM_field_supercond,fmcp1,fmcp2,fmcp3}.

-The finite-momentum Cooper pairing can also be responsible for non-monotonic response to an applied magnetic field for a single In-CrSb junction in in Figs.~\ref{fig4},~\ref{fig5}.
-Among the various possible proximity-induced and intrinsic superconducting pairing states theoretically identified in altermagnets~\cite{alter_supercond_notes,alter_supercond_review1,proxi1,proxi2,proxi3,proxi4}, finite-momentum pairing may emerge and give rise to a reentrant superconducting state as a function of the applied magnetic field~\cite{AM_field_supercond}.
-For example, a non-monotonic field dependence of the critical temperature occurs after the transition into the Fulde-Ferrell-Larkin-Ovchinnikov (FFLO) state~\cite{Mironovetal2021,Melnikovetal2022} in hybrid layered SFN heterostructures.
+The finite-momentum Cooper pairing can also be responsible for non-monotonic response to the applied magnetic field for a single In-CrSb junction in in Figs.~\ref{fig4},~\ref{fig5}.
+Among various possible proximity-induced and intrinsic superconducting pairing states theoretically identified in altermagnets~\cite{alter_supercond_notes,alter_supercond_review1,proxi1,proxi2,proxi3,proxi4}, finite-momentum pairing may emerge and give rise to a reentrant superconducting state as a function of the applied magnetic field~\cite{AM_field_supercond}.
+For example, a non-monotonic field dependence of the critical temperature occurs after the transition into the Fulde-Ferrell-Larkin-Ovchinnikov (FFLO) state~\cite{Mironovetal2021,Melnikovetal2022}.
 FFLO physics is based on finite-momentum Cooper pairing against a background of the Zeeman splitting, so it is fully compatible with the requirements for the Josephson diode effect~\cite{fmcp1,JDE,aunite}.
 This might be a reason to have similar $\approx$13~mT period in Figs.~\ref{fig4},~\ref{fig5} and $\approx$13~mT shift of the zero-resistance region in Fig.~\ref{fig2} (b).